youngfish42/Awesome-FL/README.md

 *Last updated: 2022/05/25*

+*2022/05/25 - complete the paper and code lists of FL on tabular data and Tree algorithms*

 *2022/05/25 - add the paper list of FL on tabular data and Tree algorithms*

 *2022/05/24 - complete the paper and code lists of FL on graph data and Graph Neural Networks*